bgd-labs/aave-proposals-v3/src/20241020_Multi_SeptemberFundingUpdatePartA/SeptemberFundingUpdatePartA.md

 ## Motivation

-In response to the events in August of 2024, funds currently locked in the Paraswap adapter contracts will be send to the DAOs Treasury.
-Due to size of these holding, this will only be performed on Mainnet.
+In response to the events in August of 2024, funds currently locked in the Paraswap adapter contracts on Mainnet will be sent to the Collector.
+Other chains don't hold enough to justify claiming.

 The gas rebate is part of the Aave Guardian Signers as can be found [here](https://governance.aave.com/t/arfc-renewal-of-aave-guardian-2024/17523/32).